Do you often manipulate images as part of your daily job?

 - Scale: This is the compression level.
 By default, it comes with 50% and you can change this based on your needs.
 I recommend using the default value.

-- Custom size: This allows you to set any custom size you want to resize the image to.
+- Custom size: This allows you to set a custom size you want to resize the image to.

 - Append: By default, it adds “.resized” to the converted image file name, which helps to retain the original image file.